 There is no way I can really ‘review’ a book about a father’s lament for his son’s death in a rock climbing accident.
 This is one of those classic books that people give someone that has just experience a death.

-American in general and I think Evangelical in particular do not grieve and lament well.
+Americans in general and I think Evangelicals in particular do not grieve and lament well.
 Part of what Wolterstorff talks about how the bad advice or bad theological wisdom that people give to grieving people, like, ‘they are in a better place now’ or ‘God called them back home.’
 I very much appreciated Wolterstorff calling BS on that type of false piety.
 Death is an evil that in part Christ’s coming is here to overcome.

 I do not think that we can really prepare for the future tragedies in our life.
 But I do think that we should read about and listen to grief.
 Whether it is the lament over the death of a spouse like CS Lewis’ A Grief Observed, or the death of a child like Lament for a Son or the combination of multiple griefs in Still by Lauren Winner, grief is particular but has some elements that are shared.